christianvanr/dlsync/README.md

 ```
 dlsync DEPLOY
 ```
 #### Running Deploy without deploying object.
-(Used to mark scripts deployed prior this tool as deployed, so that dlsync won't replace existing database objects.)
+(Used to mark scripts deployed prior this tool as deployed, so that DLSync won't replace existing database objects.)
 ```
 dlsync DEPLOY --only-hashes
 ```